How to Buy Chainmail

 Now let’s talk about how you get the best quality chainmail.
 I will generalize here because most merchants seem to obtain their maille from the exact same city in India.
 What you get is more or less the same chainmail except for different shares of broken rings and loose rivets.
 The quality is generally just acceptable and far from perfect.
 There can be sharp edges and there are usually many torn rivet holes.
 The sheets and garments never reach the quality that you would have if you were buying rings to make chainmail ring by ring.
 Yet you can buy additional loose rings and replace the bad rings in your shirt.
 That is good practice.
 However, of the loose rings from merchants, you can expect that you have to sort out 10% to 40% rejects.

 If you buy ready-made coifs, shirts and hauberks off the peg their shape is utterly primitive and lacks the benefits of tailored chainmail.
 Wide sleeves will dangle and slow your moves.
 Misshaped armpits will force you to lift half of the torso part while raising your arm.
 So buy some loose rings and be ready to modify your chainmail.
 This the most rational way for most people.
 It will cost you a few hundred euro/dollar.
 If you do research, you will also find people who can do the tailoring for you (including myself).
 That brings costs in the range of one or a few thousand euro/dollar.

 Buy Chainmail in Online Shops

-These are my top online shops to buy riveted chainmail:
+And these are my top online shops to buy riveted chainmail from: